-The West Indian captain walked in at 107 for four and batted with magnificent disdain.
+The West Indian captain walked in at 107 for 4 and batted with magnificent disdain.
 The strokes were unleashed with freedom of spirit and without restraint, an arc of marvel etched from backlift to follow-through.
 There followed 132 minutes of breath-taking batting, before he was bowled by Eric Freeman for 110.
-It was his 20th hundred, and scored in 117 minutes, with 15 fours and two sixes.
+It was his 20th hundred, and scored in 117 minutes, with 15 fours and 2 sixes.
 The rest of the batsmen fell to a series of rash strokes, and West Indies were dismissed about an hour before stumps.

 The Australian response was painstakingly familiar by now.
 Openers Lawry and Keith Stackpole scored 62 apiece.
 Ian Chappell got 76.
 Doug Walters slammed his second century on the trot.
 Almost all the top order got runs and the tail wagged as well.
 West Indies faced a deficit of 259.

 At this critical juncture, for the first and only time in the series, the visiting batsmen got their heads down in unison.
 Carew batted four hours for 90.
 Kanhai’s blade flashed for a superb 80.
 Sobers followed his first innings hundred with 52.
 The hero during the first stage of the innings was Basil Butcher, who dominated the bowling during his strokeful 118.
 Lloyd got useful runs, while Nurse’s stylish and composed 40 was possibly the best knock of the innings.
-But, the poor selection of shots continued in the second essay as well, and when Lloyd fell to Connolly 25 minutes before tea on the fourth day, West Indies were 492 for eight.
+But, the poor selection of shots continued in the second essay as well, and when Lloyd fell to Connolly 25 minutes before tea on the fourth day, West Indies were 492 for 8.
 The lead was just 235, the wicket playing easy, a day and a half still to go.